Ricky White: Professional career

 White was selected in the seventh round (238th overall) by the Seattle Seahawks in the 2025 NFL draft.
-He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day White was elevated to the Seattle's activate roster ahead of the team's Week 9 matchup against the Washington Commanders.
+He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the following day.
+White was elevated to the active roster ahead of the team's Week 9 matchup against the Washington Commanders.
+On February 12, 2026, he signed a reserve/futures contract with Seattle.
+White was waived again by Seattle as a part of final roster cuts on August 30 and re-signed a day later to the practice squad.